RedhawkSDR/framework-core/UBUNTU.md

 The REDHAWK runtime and build process expect the JAVA_HOME environment variable to be set.
 Set this to a JDK installed in /usr/lib/jvm.
 For example:

-    export JAVA_HOME /usr/lib/jvm/java-6-openjdk-amd64
+    export JAVA_HOME /usr/lib/jvm/java-7-openjdk-amd64

 ## Known Issues

-1. The omnievent server has a bug in it that causes it to crash while running the associated unittests (i.e. test_08_*).

-2. Ubuntu uses 'dash' for /bin/sh while many of the REDHAWK build scripts expect /bin/sh to be 'bash'.
+1. Ubuntu uses 'dash' for /bin/sh while many of the REDHAWK build scripts expect /bin/sh to be 'bash'.
 You have two choices:

    sudo dpkg-reconfigure dash # Answer no

 This will make bash your /bin/sh shell; this may make your system boot ever so slightly slower.

-3. Ubuntu places the omniidl library outside of the Python Path.
+2. Ubuntu places the omniidl library outside of the Python Path.
 When using the IDE code generators this must be importable.
 You have a a few choices to fix this issue:

 Alternativly, you can symlink omniidl into the dist-packages folder: